French River Connection

 The vision of the French River Connection is for the French River and its shoreline to become a resource that is used, enjoyed, and treasured by residents and visitors to the French River region.
 The river's natural and cultural heritage will be appreciated and protected, recreational gatherings along the river will be encouraged, and the economic benefits of a healthy, active riverfront will be realized.

-The Webster Office of Community Development has completed the first phase of the Webster Riverwalk, upstream from French River Park, and will extend it in a second phase in 2015.
-Funding has also been secured for a sidewalk from Main Street to the park.
+The Webster Office of Community Development has completed the second phase of the Webster Riverwalk, upstream from French River Park, and will continue to extend it each year.

 Read more about it.